anshkumar/NIDA/README.md

 The solution provided in this paper aimed to detect anemia by quantifying conjunctival pallor using digital photographs taken with a consumer camera.
-Before it could be used, refinement of the image standardization technique to reduce the impact of device and lighting characteristics is required [2].
+Before it could be used, refinement of the image standardization technique to reduce the impact of device and lighting characteristics is required.
 Following techniques could be used for the refinement of the image standardization.